-October 2016- We collaborated on a paper just out in Royal Society Open Science that investigates the threat to mammals posed by bushmeat hunting.
+October 2016- We collaborated on a paper just out in Royal Society Open Science that investigates the threat to mammals posed by bushmeat hunting, and it is covered by the Huffington Post and Science.
 (PDFLink)

 October 2016- Georgia Titcomb and Elizabeth Forbes have passed their qualifying exams and are now official Ph.D. candidates!